Postgraduate research courses in International Relations

 We require an IELTS score of 7.0 overall with an expectation of 6.5 minimum in individual sections.

-Further details of entry requirements and application procedures are found on the postgraduate application page.
+Further details of entry requirements and application procedures are found on the postgraduate research study page.